PedroCristo/README-TEST/README.md

 * The progress bar and question counter have also no issues and increment background color (from 0% to 100%) and the number of question any time the user choose a anwser.

 ## Bugs
+#### Text Overlaping Mobile Devices
+(./assets/images/readme/quiz-land-mobile-issue.jpeg)
+* I had this issue on my project when I build the the layout for the Quiz Page as they are many elements in the same page.
+#### Fix Bug
+(./assets/images/readme/quiz-land-bug-mobile-fixed.png)

-* I was unable to add padding to the arrow default in the form select.
+* I had to add media queries for portrait and landscape to avoid this issue to happen.

 ## Deployment of This Project